davidht296/COVID19/README.md

-# COVID19 - Exponential case growth analysis
+# COVID19 - R code download

 The way daily new COVID-19 case numbers are reported in the media can make it difficult to understand whether we all these restrictions are working to get us back on top of the spread, or whether new cases continue to grow